CloudVLab/terraform-lab-foundation/solutions/asm_cluster/README.md

 | Stable  | TBC    |
 | Beta    | TBC    |

-Create a GKE cluster with Anthos Service Mesh installed based on a Terraform configuration
+Create a Google Kubernetes Engine (GKE) cluster with Anthos Service Mesh (ASM) installed based on a Terraform configuration

 ## Using Input Values